leonls1/PracticesJava/README.md

 # Practices-and-Proyects
-Putting here all y work already for use and other exercises with front, back, SQL
+Putting here all my work already for use and other exercises with Java